Multiple solutions for a fractional Schrodinger equation with potentials: Introduction and Main results

-Inspired by the above facts, In the present paper we prove the existence of nontrivial solution and infinitely many solutions for problem (\ref{1}) under appropriate assumptions on the nonlinear term $f(x,u)$ which is only locally defined for $|u|$ small, using variational methods in combination with genus theory.
-Furthermore, the potential $V$ is allowed to be sign-changing.
+Inspired by the above papers, the aim of this paper is to establish the existence of at least one nontrivial solution and infinitely many solutions for problem (\ref{1}).
+Under appropriate assumptions on the nonlinear term $f(x,u)$ which is sublinear with respect to $u$, we first prove the the existence of at least one nontrivial solution for \eqref{1} via varitional methods when the potential $V$ is allowed to be sign-changing.
+Next we prove that the problem \eqref{1} has infinitely many solutions by means of variational methods in combination with Moser iteration method when the nonlinear term $f(x,u)$ is only locally defined for $|u|$ small and the potential $V(x)$ is a nonnegative function.
 Recent results from the literature are extended and improved.
-In order to state the main results of this paper, we make the following assumptions on $f$: \begin{list}{}{} \item[$(F_1)$] There exists a constant $\delta_1>0$ such that $f\in C(\R^N\times [-\delta_1,\delta_1],\R)$, and there exist a constant $r\in(1,2)$ and a positive function $\xi \in L^{\frac{2}{2-r}}(\R^N)$ such that
+In order to state the main results of this paper, we make the following assumptions on $f$: \begin{list}{}{} \item[$(f_1)$] There exists a constant $r\in(1,2)$ and a positive function $\xi \in L^{\frac{2}{2-r}}(\R^N)$ such that